Comparison data are usually regional or national averages of your indicators which you would like to display in your dashboard.

 You can add comparison areas via your feature layer or CSV files.
 Please note that while you can use multiple sources of data together in a dashboard, comparison data will always depend on the currently selected indicator.
 Comparison values will thus be taken from the same source as the indicator (e.g. a CSV file) if available and will be displayed as ‘no data’ if undefined.

-Comparisons data are pre-defined in the Data Store.
-If, therefore, you are using Data Store data for your dashboard you do not need to follow the steps below.
+Comparisons data are pre-defined in the Data Catalog.
+If, therefore, you are using Data Catalog data for your dashboard you do not need to follow the steps below.
 All you need to do is insert the Comparison Table widget into your dashboard and comparison data will be displayed.

 Adding comparison areas via the feature layer